Skip to Content

 The first 7 km/4,3 mi the Central and the Coastal route are on the same trail.

 For the first 15 km/9,3 mi, there are many restaurants, cafes, and shops to stop for breakfast or coffee.
-After then there are places to stop but not as many as in the first half.
+After that there are places to stop but not as many as in the first half.

 The Central Route from Porto GPX files